 When copper pipe corrosion occurs it can catch you by surprise, since many people believe copper pipe doesn’t corrode.
 However, copper is not corrosion-proof; it is just less likely to corrode than iron-based pipes such as galvanized pipe.
 One of the main reasons copper is such a popular plumbing material is because copper pipe corrosion only occurs under a few unique circumstances.

 When copper pipe corrosion does affect copper pipe, it is often because of water chemistry.
 Since buildings across the country have over 5 million feet of copper pipe installed, those pipes are exposed to a wide range of water chemistries.
-Pipe that has lasted for decades in a locale with less aggressive water may only last a few years in a locale with really aggressive water chemistry.
+A pipe that has lasted for decades in a locale with less aggressive water may only last a few years in a locale with really aggressive water chemistry.

 What is considered “aggressive water” that would cause copper pipe corrosion?